mhuusko5/Flick-Scroll/README.md

 # FlickScroll

-Flick in a scrollable area in iOS to scroll to that point (as seen at http://simurai.com/blog/2012/09/13/flick-scrolling/).
+Flick in a scrollable area in Jailbroken iOS to scroll to that point (concept: http://simurai.com/blog/2012/09/13/flick-scrolling/).